Archive for grace

 Supply the grace for good to me,

-As your hands received their holy orders
+As your heart received His holy orders

-From Him who held all sway over your being.
+Obedient to Him who held all sway over your being.

 Be in me, the gracious gift of God,